PUBLICATION ETHICS AND PUBLICATION MALPRACTICE STATEMENT

 If the work involves the use of human subjects, appropriate approval and licensing should be obtained before the research begins.
 Authors should include a statement in their article that the research with human subjects was conducted in accordance with relevant laws and institutional guidelines and that the appropriate institutional committee(s) have approved it.
 The privacy of human subjects should be respected throughout the research process and after it.

-The authors’ work can be republished only if the Editor-in-Chief and his/her editorial team have agreed to it and the permission of the original publisher had been issued.
+If some previously published article is of a special importance to the Strani jezici journal readers, such article can be republished in the journal, if the Editor-in-Chief and his/her editorial team have agreed to it and the permission of the original publisher has been issued.
 The fact that the article has been republished will be made clear to readers.

 Acknowledgment of Sources